There are many options available to women who would like to become an SMC, these include:

 - Do you wish to try IVF or IUI?
 IVF is In-Vitro Fertilisation where the eggs are removed surgically, fertilised in a lab and then placed back into the uterus.
 IUI is Intra-Uterine Insemination where donor sperm is inserted into the uterus at a time when ovulation is occurring.
 Whilst IVF always involves the use of medication and medical surgery (including an anesthetic), IUI can also be undertaken without any medication.
 Success rates for both methods differ depending upon a range of factors including your age.

-Another option is to “Turkey Baste” where you try to conceive at home with donor sperm you have sourced yourself.
+Another option is artificial insemination, where you try to conceive at home with a known donor.

 If you choose to use donor sperm, there are four options available to you in Australia:

-- Co-parenting Donor – who agrees in advance to share in financial and logistical responsibilities of raising the child; and
+3. Co-Parenting Donor – who agrees in advance to share in the financial, logistical and legal responsibilities of raising the child; and

-- ID release/open-identity Donor – who donates in a sperm bank setting and agrees to be contacted after offspring reach a certain age (different Australian states have different contact ages, some states have no specific legislation and the clinics operate under Federal guidelines).
+4. ID Release/Open-Identity Donor – who donates in a sperm bank/clinic setting and agrees to their identity being disclosed after offspring reach a certain age (different Australian states have different contact ages, some states have no specific legislation and the clinics operate under Federal guidelines).

 There are many acronyms and jargon used in assisted reproduction, some of the terminology can be found here.